Want to feel completely confident in your ecommerce bookkeeping?

 Ecommerce accounting sits under the umbrella of business accounting, where a bookkeeper or accountant records, enters, and organizes an online store’s financial data, so there is a clear and accurate record of the flow of money into and out of the business.

-While ecommerce accounting shares many tasks with accounting for other businesses, there are added complexities and differences due to the involvement of sales platforms like Amazon or Shopify, which disrupt the direct flow of cash from customers to retailers.
-Here’s a comparison:
+While ecommerce accounting shares many tasks with accounting for traditional businesses, there are added complexities and differences due to the involvement of sales platforms like Amazon or Shopify, which disrupt the direct flow of cash from customers to retailers.

 What does ecommerce accounting involve?